-If Google “SVP Technical Infrastructure and Google Fellow” (that’s really his title) Urs Hölzle thought he could sneak the news that the company is killing Google Reader past the Internet by burying it in a blog post about “Spring Cleaning,” the same day A NEW POPE WAS ANNOUNCED, he’s gotten a rude awakening over the past 24 hours.
+If Google “senior vice president technical infrastructure and Google fellow” (that’s really his title) Urs Hölzle thought he could sneak the news that the company is killing Google Reader past the Internet by burying it in a blog post about “spring cleaning,” the same day A NEW POPE WAS ANNOUNCED, he’s gotten a rude awakening over the past 24 hours.

 Use of the Internet behemoth’s RSS reader may have “declined” since it launched in 2005, as Hölzle reports, but those remaining stalwarts blew a gasket when the bomb dropped.
 Consider a three-minute sampling of reactions on Twitter on Thursday morning: